Kim Petras: 2019–2020: Clarity and Turn Off the Light

-Petras released her debut album, Clarity, on 28 June 2019.
-Throughout May and June, Petras released one song a week as a lead-up to the album's release.
+Throughout May and June 2019, Petras released one song a week as a lead-up to her debut mixtape Clarity's release.
 In June, Petras embarked on the 24 date "Broken Tour" across North America and Europe.
 Petras was featured on the covers of Galore and Notion magazines that same month.
-The album was preceded by promotional singles including "All I Do Is Cry" and "Sweet Spot" and was accompanied by the lead single, "Icy", on its release date.
+Clarity was preceded by promotional singles including "All I Do Is Cry" and "Sweet Spot", and was accompanied by the lead single, "Icy", on its release date of 28 June 2019.

 In August, Petras announced that there would be a limited edition vinyl pressing of Turn Off the Light, Vol. 1 through Urban Outfitters.
 Petras has announced that Turn Off the Light, Vol. 2 will be released exactly a year after the first part.
-On 1 October 2019, Petras' second studio album Turn Off the Light was released.
+On 1 October 2019, Petras's second mixtape Turn Off the Light was released.
 The album features all of the songs from Vol. 1 as well as nine new tracks, with a bonus track added a year later.
 On 11 February 2020, she released the single "Reminds Me".
-That same month, she announced that she would be the supporting act on the European leg of Camila Cabello's The Romance Tour, which was postponed due to the coronavirus pandemic.
+That same month, she announced that she would be the supporting act on the European leg of Camila Cabello's The Romance Tour, which was cancelled due to the coronavirus pandemic.

-On 7 May, Petras released the single "Malibu" as the lead single off of her next album.
+On 7 May, Petras released the single "Malibu".
 The song was promoted by a performance on Jimmy Kimmel Live! and charted in the United Kingdom.
 Petras was later featured on the song "Broken Glass" by Kygo, from his album Golden Hour, released 29 May.
-On 23 October, Petras announced that Turn Off the Light, Vol. 3 will be released some time in 2021 "when [she] can perform it live".
-She also released a new song "Party Till I Die".
-Petras' song "Reminds Me" was sampled by the Kid Laroi for his song "Reminds Me of You", a collaboration with Juice Wrld released on the first anniversary of his death.
+She also released a new song "Party Till I Die", which was included on the 2020 reissue of Turn Off the Light.
+Petras's song "Reminds Me" was sampled by the Kid Laroi for his song "Reminds Me of You", a collaboration with Juice Wrld released on the first anniversary of his death.